tbrowder/Date-Names/README.md

 is $dn.mon(1, 3), "Jan";  # ok, raw truncation on full named only
 ```

-The full API for the class constructor looks like this but the names
+The full API for the class constructor looks like this, but the names
 aren't all set in concrete yet (SUGGESTIONS WELCOME):

 ``` perl6